 On PCCCH, one USF value is used to denote PRACH.
 The other USF values are used to reserve the uplink for different MSs.
 On PDCHs not carrying PCCCH, the eight USF values are used to reserve the uplink for different MSs.
+On a PDCH carrying MPRACH (whether it carries PCCCH or not), one USF value is used to denote MPRACH; this value is indicated by the network in the notification message (see 3GPP TS 44.060).
 One USF value shall be used to prevent collision on uplink channel, when MS without USF is using uplink channel.
 The USF points either to the next uplink Radio Block or the sequence of 4 uplink Radio Blocks starting with the next uplink Radio Block.